-As at April 30, 2015, the Corporation is in compliance with all debt covenants.
+As at April 30, 2016, the Corporation is in compliance with all debt covenants.
+On May 3, 2016, the Corporation replaced the Credit Facility (see Note 25).

 The following principal repayments for the Credit Facility are required over the next 5 years.